sonatype-nexus-community/scan-gradle-plugin/README.md

 As mentioned above the values can be set on command line using -D arguments or injected via a tool (CI/CD for instance).

-Finally this is how environment variables can be used (usually values are injected from the local environment or by a CI tool):
+Finally this is how environment variables can be used (usually values are injected from the local environment or by a CI tool, Groovy):
 ```
 nexusIQScan {
     username = System.getenv('username')